Deploy Infinite Scale on the Hetzner Cloud

 unzip

-The package unzip may not be present.
-In case install with:
+The unzip package may not be available.
+In this case, install with:

 apt install unzip